Let’s see how we can make cookie photography better with these simple tips.

 Continue this line with a couple of nuts or mint leaves, add a spiral of lemon zest and voila!

-It’s incredibly easy to pull off but looks lovely.
+It’s very easy to pull off but looks lovely.

-You can use a food ring to form layered desserts or fry eggs is also useful for styling desserts.
+You can use a food ring to form layered desserts or fry eggs.
+But it is also useful for styling desserts.

-Dip one side of the ring in chocolate or colorful glazing and press it to the background surface.
+Dip one side of the ring in chocolate or colourful glazing and press it to the background surface.
 The steel ring is very thin, so the chocolate leaves a very prominent mark.